 We have outlined the implementation challenges associated with balanced assessment systems and, in turn, the beginnings of a research and practice agenda for advancing the field.
 Without attending to the policy context in the design and implementation of assessments, observing high-quality assessment systems in practice will continue to be like searching for unicorns.
 This is particularly true for systems that feature a state component.
-Even without a state assessment component, state accountability policies influence assessment-related work in districts and schools.
-The lack of stability of state assessment systems has effects that ripple through the system.
-Both accountability and assessment policies can constrain the implementation of balanced assessment systems.
+But because of how state accountability policies influence assessment-related work in districts and schools, these policy requirements can constrain their implementation of balanced assessment systems.
+We now turn to accountability policy and large-scale assessment policies, focusing on quality, footprint, and stability.